 Best for Sensitive Skin: Elta MD UV Clear Broad-Spectrum SPF 46

-Best for Acne-Prone Skin: Cetaphil Oil Control Moisturizer SPF 30
+Best for Acne-Prone Skin: Dermalogica Oil Free Matte Broad Spectrum SPF 30

 Best for Touch-Ups: Avene High Protection Tinted Compact SPF 50

-Breaking news: You should not only be applying sunscreen daily, but also reapplying it regularly, ideally every two hours or at least any time before you go outside.
-This 100-percent mineral powder is perfect for touch-ups, since it won’t mess up your makeup, and in fact, delivers a little bit of coverage, too.
-Not to mention that powder in general is a good way to absorb excess oil throughout the day.
+Breaking news: You should not only be applying sunscreen daily but also reapplying it regularly, ideally every two hours or at least any time before you go outside.
+This 100% mineral powder is perfect for touch-ups since it won’t mess up your makeup, and in fact, delivers a little bit of coverage, too.
+Not to mention that powder, in general, is a good way to absorb excess oil throughout the day.